-One respondent who was satisfied with the service overall, highlighted that the cost of calling Parentline from a mobile phone is an issue.
+One respondent who was satisfied with the service overall, highlighted that the cost of calling Parentline from a mobile phone is an issue while another was seeking more breadth in the topics covered.

-(Parent/Carer 2011): "(Parentline counsellors are) very well trained.
+"(Parentline counsellors are) very well trained.
 More behaviour management tips would be good (and) the cost from mobiles is an issue, (but its) great for people in small towns, especially in the Northern Territory".